 Hotel Belvedere di San Leonino

 When we first stayed at Belvedere there were guests (including families) from all over the world, from Australia to Israel.
 And we loved watching and listening to the interaction.
 Now no one talks in the restaurant or bar.
 And the staff is equally uncommunicative.
 Still after the dark and depressing Hotel Reale in Montecatini Terme, it was a little slice of heaven as you can see in the gallery below.
 (I only booked us for 3 nights because it’s become much more expensive and now wish, we’d stayed 4 nights.)
+You can read more about Belvedere in my Where to Stay post.

 Where to eat